DJLemkes/dbt-diagrams/README.md

 Using the `meta` section of a model, you can define ERD connections to other models.
 Based on these connections and other table attributes the ERD can be generated.
 The `target` attribute is another dbt model name.
 Accepted relation cardinalities are `one`, `zero_or_one`, `zero_or_more` or `one_or_more`.
 Use the `label` attribute to specify a human readable interpretation to a relation.
 The `diagram` is optional and allows you to add a name to your ERD.
 This is useful in case you want to define multiple ERDs and reference them in dbt docs directly.

 Notice the `mermaid[erd="cusomer_erd"]` expressions in the `customers` and `orders` model descriptions.
 When running `dbt-diagrams docs generate`, this will be replaced by the ERD Mermaid definition so that your ERD can be rendered in any dbt docs page.
+After generating the docs, you can run `dbt-diagrams docs serve` to view the docs with the rendered Mermaid diagrams.
+This command preserves the embedded diagrams (unlike `dbt docs serve`, which would regenerate the HTML and remove them).

 ```mermaid
 erDiagram